 HUBERT RAGUET / L'OREAL / EURELIOS / SCIENCE PHOTO LIBRARY HUBERT RAGUET / L'OREAL / EURELIOS / SCIENCE PHOTO LIBRARY

 Artificial skin.
 Light micrograph of a section through the first artificial skin to be virtually identical to natural skin.
-The skin's outer layer (epidermis) is covered with a layer of dead, hard cells (mid-blue, upper frame).
-Most of the epider- mal cells below this are keratinocytes (dark blue) which harden and die to replenish the top layer.
-The Langerhans cells (brown), part of the immune system, recognise foreign material (antigens).
-The skin's middle layer is the dermis (ligh blue, lower frame).
+The skin's outer layer (epidermis) is covered with a layer of dead, hard cells (red).
+In the epidermis (purple) are keratinocyte cells (dark areas).
+These fill with hard keratin protein, flatten & die as they move towards the surface, so replenishing the uppermost layer as it is worn away.
+Below the epidermis is the skin's middle layer, the dermis (pink).
 This skin was developed by the L'Oreal laboratory in Paris, France, in 1997.
 It is used in aging and cosmetics research.

 Model release not required.
 Property release not required.